 - Are fees reasonable in comparison with other lawyers’ charges?

 - Did the lawyer give clear explanations of how he or she will let you know about progress in your case?

 - If you are not satisfied with this lawyer, do not hire him or her.
 Look elsewhere for legal help.

 Before you finally sign a contract with a lawyer, read the contract.
 Make sure you understand it.
 Make sure that everything you and the lawyer have agreed to is in writing.

 What if I have a problem with my lawyer?

 If the situation occurs before your legal problem is settled, you should expect to pay a portion of the fee to the lawyer for time already spent.
-The lawyer has an obligation to return your file.
+The lawyer must return your file.